inverse-inc/packetfence-dhcp-forwarder/README.md

 -------------
 The installer will:

-1. Install WinPCAP
+1. install WinPCAP
-2. Install all packaged files under "C:\Program Files (x86)\DHCP Forwarder"
+2. install all packaged files under "C:\Program Files (x86)\DHCP Forwarder"
-3. Run dhcp-forwarder-config-generator.exe which generates a configuration file in installation directory.
+3. run dhcp-forwarder-config-generator.exe which generates a configuration file in installation directory
-4. Install dhcp-forwarder.exe as a service with the help of nssm
+4. install dhcp-forwarder.exe as a service with the help of nssm
-5. Start dhcp-forwarder.exe with the help of nssm.
+5. start dhcp-forwarder.exe with the help of nssm.